danpovey/lilcom/README.md

-The elements are then integerized and the integers are compressed using an algorithm that gives good compression when successive elements tend to have about the same magnitude.
+The elements are then integerized and the integers are compressed using an algorithm that gives good compression when successive elements tend to have about the same magnitude (the number of bits we're transmitting varies dynamically acccording to the magnitudes of the elements).

 The core parts of the code are implemented in C++.